 You shouldn’t panic when you see the internal server error on your WordPress site.

 Even though this error doesn’t tell you what’s wrong, you can easily fix this error with the solutions in this post.

 Before trying these solutions, we highly recommend backing up your WordPress site just to be on the safe side should anything go wrong.

 Keeping backups is of great importance, and it’s a good habit to form.
-By the way, if you experience the 500 internal server error after making recent changes to your site, you can simply restore a backup you created prior to the changes.
+By the way, if you experience the 500 internal server error (or any other, for example, 502 Bad Gateway) after making recent changes to your site, you can simply restore a backup you created prior to the changes.

 That aside, let’s get started.

 Causes of 500 Internal Server Error in WordPress